-In 2013, UTW founder, Maike, was organizing events in Downtown L.A. benefitting the homeless on Skid Row.
-This experience led to her bringing together a team of volunteers to provide regular support to homeless, at risk youth and young adults in her own neighborhood of Hollywood.
+In 2013, shortly before our 1st Annual Unfuck The World Day, UTW founder Maike organized a series of events in Downtown L.A. benefitting the homeless population of Skid Row.
+This experience led to her bringing together a team of volunteers to provide regular support to at-risk youth and young adults experiencing homelessness in her own neighborhood of Hollywood.

 She quickly realized that in order to do this officially, she needed to file for 501(c)3 status.
 Choosing the name for the non-profit was easy.
 Maike is often asked, “What can I do to unfuck the world?
 Everything is just a drop in a bucket.”
 She will always answer, “Every drop counts and will make a difference.
 And together, we will be a million drops.”
 In October 2013, A Million Drops was granted tax exempt status by the IRS.

-A Million Drops provides direct, uncomplicated to individuals who need it.
-For example, we may help someone prepare for a job interview by taking them to the barber and going shopping for new clothes.
-We also make phone calls to find out how we can help someone replace a lost birth certificate.
+A Million Drops started with providing direct, uncomplicated support to individuals in need it, from helping with preparing for a job interview by taking them to the barber or clothes shopping, to making phone calls to find out how we can help someone replace a lost birth certificate.

 A Million Drops offered monthly Free Laundry Nights at a local laundromat, giving at-risk youth and young adults experiencing homelessness the opportunity to wash their clothes, blankets and sleeping bags.
 A Million Drops provided coins, detergent and, if wanted, assistance with washing and folding.

 A Million Drops also curated ‘Unsheltered’, a series of art shows featuring works by youth and young adults experiencing homelessness.
 These shows, that took place in a wide variety of locations, from actual art galleries to laundromats and hair salons, were much appreciated by guests and artists alike!